herbelinluke/herbelinluke.github.io/README.md

+# Minimal Mistakes theme demo for Robust Foraging webpage

-# Minimal Mistakes remote theme starter
+made from the Minimal Mistakes remote theme starter found below

 Click [**Use this template**](https://github.com/mmistakes/mm-github-pages-starter/generate) button above for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).